-Back in 2017, we couldn’t have predicted quite how big the sober spirit trend would become.
+Back in 2017, we predicted a sober spirit trend, but it’s turned out to be a far bigger than we anticipated.
 Many local restaurants and bars are getting extensive coverage for their unique approach to mocktails.
 There are even sober bars opening up in big cities across the US.
 According to an article from Business Insider, sober drinks have become an industry segment of their own.

 “Consumers have picked up on the growing non-alcoholic beverage market, too.
 Non-alcoholic spirit sales nearly doubled in 2022, according to Nielsen IQ data, far surpassing the sales increases of non-alcoholic wine and beer.” – Business Insider